 7. She Wore a Yellow Ribbon (1949)

 Again playing a man older than his actual age, Nathan Brittles is a soldier about to retire, accepting in last dangerous mission before he takes rest in retirement.
-With streaks of grey in his hair, the look of both weariness and melancholy etched on his face, he has seen too much, done too much and seeks peace.
+With streaks of grey in his hair and the look of both weariness and melancholy etched on his face, he has seen too much, done too much, and seeks peace.
 John Ford directed the film, once again guiding the actor to one of his best performances, inherently understanding what Wayne did well.
 He deserved to be nominated for this performance in 1949 rather than Sands of Iwo Jima.
 A beautiful melancholy film about aging, and life.

 8. The Alamo (1960)

 This huge passion project for Wayne took several years to bring to the screen, and he would direct, produce and act as Davy Crockett, likely the only actor of the right age to do so.
 By the time he came to Texas to fight, Crockett was in his fifties and a legend, having been a senator!
-Filmed with care for authenticity, a passion for realism and a burning desire to create a film about freedom, patriotism, and love for one’s country, the lead up to the battle is filled with little moments, the best ones with Wayne, who is superb as Crockett.
-As a director he needed to give the film a cohesive narrative rather than fine small moments strung together before the big climax.
+Filmed with care for authenticity, a passion for realism, and a burning desire to create a film about freedom, patriotism, and love for one’s country, the lead-up to the battle is filled with little moments, the best ones with Wayne, who is superb as Crockett.
+As a director, he needed to give the film a cohesive narrative rather than fine small moments strung together before the big climax.
 His performance is the best thing about the film, carrying it on his large shoulders.

 9. Sands of Iwo Jima (1949)